EVALUATING THE COMPRESSIVE STRENGTH OF CONCRETE MASONRY – 2015 IBC

 To provide accurate an accurate strength calculation, the laboratory needs to determine the net area of the prisms.
 Ungrouted masonry prisms should be delivered to the testing agency with three additional units, identical to those used to construct the prism.
 If reduced-length prisms are used, additional reduced-length units should accompany the prisms to the laboratory for this purpose.

 The net cross-sectional area used to calculate compressive strength of a prism depends on whether the prisms are grouted or ungrouted.
-For ungrouted full-size prisms, the cross-sectional area is the net cross-sectional area of the masonry units determined in accordance with ASTM C140 on concrete masonry units identical to those used to construct the prisms.
+For ungrouted full-size prisms, the cross-sectional area is the net cross-sectional area of the concrete masonry units determined in accordance with ASTM C140 on concrete masonry units identical to those used to construct the prisms.
 When reduced sized units are used to construct ungrouted prisms, the net cross-sectional area is based on the reduced sized units.

 When testing fully grouted prisms, net cross-sectional area is determined by multiplying the actual length and width of the prism per ASTM C1314.
 These areas are illustrated in Figure 5.

-To provide a smooth bearing surface, prisms are capped with either a sulfur or high-strength gypsum compound in accordance with ASTM C1552, Standard Practice for Capping Concrete Masonry Units, Related Units and Masonry Prisms for Compression Testing (ref.
+To provide a smooth bearing surface, prisms are capped with either a sulfur capping material or high-strength gypsum compound in accordance with ASTM C1552, Standard Practice for Capping Concrete Masonry Units, Related Units and Masonry Prisms for Compression Testing (ref.
 12).
 No other capping materials are permitted, nor are unbonded caps.

 Capping provides level and uniform bearing surfaces for testing, thereby eliminating point loads due to surface irregularities.
 The result is more uniform and reliable compressive strength values.
 Patching of caps is not permitted because it is difficult to maintain a planar surface within the tolerances of ASTM C1552.